-Do you know Google will hate your site if you make these SEO mistakes in 2021?
+Do you know Google will hate your site if you make these mistakes in 2024?
 Yes, For someone who always say – I hate Google for not ranking my site, it is important to know what wrong they are doing actually.

 The demands and opportunities for proper SEO are growing every day.
 SEO is now integrated into all sorts of marketing practices and digital strategies when it comes to content creation.